Joseph Beaumont: Works

-Psyche, taking him eleven months to write, was published early in 1648.
+Psyche was published early in 1648.
 The allegorical poem represents the soul led by divine grace and her guardian angel through the various temptations and assaults of life into her eternal felicity; it is written in a six-line heroic stanza, and contains, in its abridged form, 30,000 lines.
-In 1702 Charles Beaumont, the only surviving son, brought out a new edition, entirely revised, and enlarged by the addition of four fresh cantos.
+In 1702, Charles Beaumont, the only surviving son, brought out a new edition, entirely revised and enlarged by the addition of four fresh cantos.

-A life of Joseph Beaumont was written by John Gee of Peterhouse, who affixed it to the collection of Beaumont's poems which he first edited at Cambridge in 1749; further information was published by Hugh Pigot in his History of Hadleigh in 1860.
-The complete poems of Beaumont, in English and Latin, were first edited, in two quarto vols., privately printed, by A. B. Grosart in 1880, with a memoir in which some additions are made to the information preserved by Gee.
+A life of Beaumont was written by John Gee of Peterhouse, who affixed it to the collection of Beaumont's poems, which he first edited at Cambridge in 1749; further information was published by Hugh Pigot in his History of Hadleigh in 1860.
+The complete poems of Beaumont, in English and Latin, were first edited, in two quarto volumes., privately printed, by A. B. Grosart in 1880, with a memoir in which some additions are made to the information preserved by Gee.

 Beaumont prefixed a copy of Latin verses to the Muse Juridicae of William Hawkins in 1634, and published in 1665, at Cambridge, Some Observations upon the Apologie of Dr. Henry More.
 An artist of some pretension, he adorned the altar of Peterhouse Chapel with scripture scenes which have now disappeared.